Kyazma Home

 4. non-normally distributed trait data (e.g. ordinal, binomial or uniform data),

-5. unexpected QTL genotype contrasts (e.g. at an <aaxab> type marker the major contrast is between mu_ac and mu_ad on the one hand (i.e. approximately mu_ac=mu_ad) and mu_bc and mu_bd on the other,
+5. unexpected QTL genotype contrasts (e.g. at an <nnxnp> type marker the major contrast is between mu_ac and mu_ad on the one hand (i.e. approximately mu_ac=mu_ad) and mu_bc and mu_bd on the other,

-6. lower amounts of information in the markers, e.g. dominant genotypes or <aaxab> markers and alike.
+6. lower amounts of information in the markers, e.g. dominant genotypes or <nnxnp> markers and alike.

 Basically, the results are a problem of the mapping algorithm, which is a maximum likelihood method for the separation of a mixture of distributions.
 In this algorithm the separation is based upon both genetic information, i.e. the marker genotypes, and phenotypic information, i.e. the quantitative trait data.
 Now, when there is not much genetic information and the trait is rather non-normal, then it may happen that the phenotypic information will outweigh the genetic information.
-For instance, when at an <aaxab> type marker more or less two underlying distributions could be distinguished (especially at ordinal data on a scale of 1 to 5 or so, and also at uniformly distributed data), then these distributions become fitted to the ac and bc qtl-genotypes as well as to the ad and bd qtl-genotypes (i.e. a genetic effect within the first parent in the cross P1 x P2), while there is no (direct) genetic information from the marker about segregation within the first parent.
+For instance, when at an <nnxnp> type marker more or less two underlying distributions could be distinguished (especially at ordinal data on a scale of 1 to 5 or so, and also at uniformly distributed data), then these distributions become fitted to the ac and bc qtl-genotypes as well as to the ad and bd qtl-genotypes (i.e. a genetic effect within the first parent in the cross P1 x P2), while there is no (direct) genetic information from the marker about segregation within the first parent.
 As such the fitting happens by chance to the genotypes.
 Therefore, a major symptom of phenotypic information outweighing the genotypic information is the large number of iterations.

 Two other possible causes of irregular lod profiles are outliers in the quantitative trait data and erroneous marker data.
 Sometimes it can be better to replace suspect (marker or trait) data by unknowns.

 To a certain extent there are some possibilities to inspect such odd results.
 An interval mapping analysis without map (enter 'none' as map file) or a Kruskal-Wallis analysis will show no significance on these markers.
-Another option is to set the 'maximum number of neighbouring markers used' parameter to a higher number; this may increase the amount of genetic information; on the other hand this may also increase the odd results or introduce them in other areas.
+Another option (version 6 only) is to set the 'maximum number of neighbouring markers used' parameter to a higher number; this may increase the amount of genetic information; on the other hand this may also increase the odd results or introduce them in other areas.

-QTL mapping with the approach of regression on expected value (Haley & Knott, Heredity, 1992, 69: 315-324; Martinez & Curnow, Theor Appl Genet, 1992, 85: 480-488) is not affected like the maximum likelihood interval mapping approach.
+QTL mapping with the regression approach is less affected than the maximum likelihood interval mapping approach.

 to top of page to top of page

-7. What does a 'singularity error' mean?
+6. What does a 'singularity error' mean?

 This means that the expected trait values for the QTL genotypes cannot be estimated.
 It occurs when the probability for one (or more) of the QTL genotypes, given the marker genotypes and the position on the map for which the LOD is being calculated, is zero.
 Such a probability usually is never zero inbetween two markers (because there is always a non-zero probability of recombination), but it can be zero on top of a marker.
 This can only occur if all genotypes are known for the marker.
 In practice this means that in such a case the GIC value is 1.0; it can be lower but then the individuals with some missing marker information also have missing trait observations.